PreviousView allNext

 Is Mechanical Breakdown Insurance (MBI) expensive?

-The cost of MBI varies depending on the type of car you have and the level of cover you desire.
-European cars, modified cars, and performance cars typically will cost more.
-However, you are able to select the level of cover and excess levels which can help to bring costs down.
+MBI premiums vary depending on the car, the level of cover, and your excess.
+European cars, modified cars, and performance cars typically cost more.
+You can also adjust your level of cover and excess to help bring costs down.

 Is Mechanical Breakdown Insurance (MBI) worth it in New Zealand?